Revenue

 Product

 Attentive is a SMS platform that creates personalized messages by leveraging consumer behavior data.
-Its main feature is “two-tap” sign-up, which lets brands minimize the path between catching a user’s interest and convincing them to agree to a regular flow of marketing texts.
-First, the user notices something on a brand’s website that causes them to click on a call to action to opt in.
-Via Attentive’s tech, the user’s text message app automatically displays a pre-written sign-up request, which gets sent to the brand’s designated phone number.
+Its core feature is the patented Two-Tap™ opt-in flow, which lets brands minimize the path between catching a user's interest and convincing them to agree to a regular flow of marketing texts.
+First, the user notices something on a brand's website that causes them to click on a call to action to opt in.
+Via Attentive's tech, the user's text message app automatically displays a pre-written sign-up request, which gets sent to the brand's designated phone number.
+The Two-Tap™ flow also extends to desktop via QR codes, with early adopters like TeePublic/Redbubble reporting roughly 2x higher opt-in rates compared to prior methods.

 Attentive offers a wide range of integrations, including Mailchimp, Shopify, Zendesk, and HubSpot.
 It takes all data collected from subscription sign-ups and transfers them to the relevant CRM, resulting in a comprehensive overview of contacts.
+A bi-directional Snowflake Marketplace integration further extends this data layer, syncing first-party data — such as purchase history — into Attentive for targeting, while sending events, attribution, and order values back to Snowflake.
 So far, the results have been positive: 90% open rate, 30% click-through rate, and 25% increase in ROI.

 Competition